JonasHB/AnimalBattle/README.md

 # AnimalBattle
 The program AnimalBattle is a fantasy battle simulator.
-The purpose of the program is to serve as a portfolio showing a program created by me.
+Still in progress.

 Google Test Framework is used for the tests.